Ask Better Beer

 And when you think about it, beer comes out of the bottom of the keg.

-And when kegs are delivered, we stash them in underneath the shelves and we barricade more warm kegs around them.
+And when kegs are delivered, we stash them underneath the shelves, and we barricade more warm kegs around them.

-The fan that blows cold air is above the kegs and it's blowing cold air on the top of the keg.
+The fan that blows cold air is located above the keg and blows cold air directly onto the top of the keg.

 You need to make sure that the kegs are in the fridge for almost two days.

-It's about 40-42 hours that the kegs need to cool in the fridge before we tap them.
+It takes about 40-42 hours for the kegs to cool in the fridge before we tap them.

-Let newly delivered kegs sit for 6-8 hours to settle and two-days to get cold.
+Let newly delivered kegs sit for 6-8 hours to settle and then allow them to cool for at least two days.

-It's better to just wait, don’t tap it - 86 it just for a little while until it's ready to be tapped.
+It's better to wait; don’t tap it - 86 it for just a little while until it's ready to be tapped.

 Set it and forget it.